 Icons Of Unconventionality: Lessons From History

 Reflecting on historical figures like Gandhi, Lincoln, Martin Luther King, Jr., and Churchill, we find a common thread—unconventionality.
-These leaders were not immune to personal adversity; in fact, they thrived on it.
+These leaders were not immune to personal adversity; they thrived on it.
 Their battles with mental health challenges didn’t hinder them; instead, these experiences honed qualities like empathy and resilience, which are essential for navigating crises.
+They practised a form of “woke leadership”, where social justice and equality were at the core of their ethos.

 Additionally, their unconventional thinking allowed them to approach problems from unique angles, inspiring others to follow suit.
 Their legacies teach us that embracing our struggles can enhance our leadership capabilities, making us more relatable, empathetic, and effective as leaders.